chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 My application depends on libgpiod but requires GPIO chip and line, how can I figure them out?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For such applications which doesn't support GPIO line names, you can use the following:
+For applications that do not support GPIO line names, you can use the following:

 .. code-block:: console